Skip to Main Content

 Mapping Assets

-When adding resources to your libguides check and see if the resource is already in our system under the "reuse existing (link, widget, document, etc.)" tab.
+When adding resources to your libguides, check and see if the resource is already in our system under the "reuse existing (link, widget, document, etc.)" tab.
 It's best to link to existing assets instead of creating multiple copies of the same asset in the system.
 Using the mapped asset makes it significantly easier to ensure that all of our content is up to date.

-When using mapped assets you can still create a customized description that will only be displayed on your version of the resource.
+When using mapped assets, you can still create a customized description that will only be displayed on your version of the resource.